 Other highlights include IPv6 support, and the ability to choose an ad or tracker-blocking DNS server, or to use your preferred DNS.

 There are still weaknesses.
-Mozilla VPN only supports the WireGuard protocol, for instance.
-There's no support for setting up the service on routers.
+Mozilla VPN only supports the WireGuard protocol, for instance, so if that won’t connect on your network, you’re out of luck.
+There's no support for manually setting up the service on routers or anything else.
 And you still can't set up the apps to automatically connect when you access public Wi-Fi, either.

 There's no live chat support, but Mozilla does have a decent number of support articles.
 You can also send questions to the support team from the website if you're in serious trouble.

 We spotted one potential annoyance.
 Although Mozilla VPN says it works with up to five devices, that means specific, registered devices.
-If you use the service on two mobiles, two laptops and a tablet, for instance, you can't use it on a new device until you've removed support for one of the others.
+If you use the service on two mobiles, two laptops and a tablet, for instance, you can't use it on a new device until you've signed out of one of the others.